MartinEesmaa/VVCEasy/README.md

 | Question | Answer
 --- | --- |
-**1:** Are you the real creator of VVCEasy? | Yes... but I'm not a real creator of VVC, I didn't built VVC, it was Fraunhofer HHI that he built VVC.
+**1:** Are you the real creator of VVCEasy? | Yes...
+But I'm not a real creator of VVC; I didn't build VVC.
+It was Fraunhofer HHI that built VVC.
-**2:** Are you trying to work build of VVCEasy? | Well, yes... it takes longer time to make VVCEasy easier, but VVCEasy is not yet finished until further/update announcement.
-I don't have employees, so I'm the only one worker.
+**2:** Are you trying to build VVCEasy? | Well, yes... it takes a longer time to make VVCEasy easier, but VVCEasy is not yet finished until further update announcements.
+I don't have employees, so I'm the only worker.
-**3:** Is it okay to bring my proof screenshots of errors? | Yes, you can bring error screenshots for your proof.
-More proof, more easy to solve it.
+**3:** Is it okay to bring my proof screenshots of errors? | Yes, you can include error screenshots as proof.
+More proof, it's easier to solve.
-**4:** My question is not listed on FAQ.
-Can I ask any question to you? | Sure, just go to Issues tab, ask questions or/and give your issue to me, I'd be happy to solve :).
+**4:** My question is not listed on the FAQ.
+Can I ask you any questions? | Sure, go to the Issues tab, ask questions, and give me your issue.
+I'd be happy to solve it :).
-**5:** Do you know what you have skills in your programming? | I know about batch file and HTML programming.
-Some hard programming languages might be difficult for me :/.
-Update of 19th February 2022: Maybe I should make C# Console program, that will be easy for Windows, Mac and Linux multi support.
+**5:** Do you know what skills you have in your programming? | I know about batch files and HTML programming.
+Some programming languages might be difficult for me.
+Update of 19th February 2022: Perhaps I should create a C# Console program, which will support Windows, Mac, and Linux.

-If you have any questions or/and any issues, please go to Issues tab and create your own issue.
+If you have any questions or/any issues, please go to the Issues tab and create your issue.

-Or you can join and chat us our community: [Link for communities at top](#community)
+Or you can join and chat with us in our community: [Link for communities at top](#community)
 -   Martin Eesmaa

 # Credits & Licenses